itera-io/taikun-cli/.github/CONTRIBUTING.md

 In order to test the deletion of billing rules, we will first need to create some.
-Billing rules require billing credentials, we will thus need to create billing credentials beforehand.
+Billing rules require billing credentials, we will thus need to create a billing credential beforehand.

-By convention, commands that must be run before the actual test cases are called in a `setup` function (functions are declared using `bash` syntax).
+By convention, commands that must be run before the actual test cases are called in a `setup` function (functions are declared using Bash syntax).

 We can tell Shellspec to run this `setup` function before all the test cases using the `BeforeAll` directive.